aljica/restaurants/README.md

 * Could be good to do some form of regex-check to validate data input from .json file for the add_restaurant POST method.
 * Prevent exact same data from being stored in the DB multiple times (to prevent DoS attacks or other malicious use)
-* Enable user to add new restaurant without necessarily specifying all info_pieces?
-* What information do we want to return from get_restaurant_info()?
-Currently, we just randomly decided to return id, name, opening_hours and address.
 * If we insert 50 new restaurants to a blank database, then delete restaurants 0-48, then newly inserted restaurants will have ID 50 and on, and not start back from 0.
 This can be fixed.
 * Handle maximum allowable length of .json files during POSTs, to prevent DoS attacks/malicious use?
-* Could modify the schema of the database to include a "description" field which shows up in conjunction with get_all_restaurants().